bibliomar/bibliomar-scrapper/README.md

 ## Refactored
 This API is legacy, we now have a more [robust solution](https://github.com/bibliomar/bibliomar-server) written in Java.
 This doesn't mean this API doesn't work, it just uses an older scrapping model that we ditched in favor of an actual database instance.

+Fun fact: this API used to run in a 256MB RAM server (fly.io), so expect good performance :D

 ## Disclaimer